BrokenCodeGenrator/PyTorch-Chess-AI/README.md

     ./AI_engine.py

   This starts the AI with basic UCI controls.
+If this doesn't work, make sure you have installed both py-chess and PyTorch with their respective pip commands.

 ## To-Do List